hibbitts-design/grav-skeleton-helios-course-hub/pages/readme/default-toc.md

 ### Course Content
 - Build an alphabetical topics index with auto-generated A–Z navigation
 - Announcement shortcode: display a styled notice on any course page, with optional custom title and color type
+- Excerpt shortcode: render multi-paragraph quoted passages with a subtle grey border — for long excerpts where the default bold accent border would be visually heavy; for short pull quotes use standard Markdown `> text`
 - MarkdownFile shortcode: fetch and render a remote Markdown file inline, with YAML front matter automatically stripped
 - Configurable module page description line limit: set the maximum number of lines shown per card description on Module template pages (the Modules section uses this template) site-wide via the Helios Course Hub plugin settings (2 default, 3, or no limit)
 - Module page child grouping: organize cards on a module page into labeled sections by adding `group: "Label"` to a `course-page` child page's frontmatter; pages without a group appear first with no heading